Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 The French Government has set minimum income requirements for British citizens wishing to apply for residency.
 You will find the details in our Living In France guide.

-As Burgundy is not the most expensive area in France, you will find that you can live very comfortably on €1500 a month without rent.
+As Burgundy is not the most expensive area in France, you will find that you can live very comfortably at €1500 a month without rent.
 This, however, depends on your lifestyle and your buying habits.

 Cost of living in Burgundy